Disclaimer: NOT BLOODY MINE!

 "You can start by explaining to me what Deathstroke is doing here."

-"Yeah… that's kinda the easy part… I hired him."
-Robin said, rubbing his neck.
+"Yeah… that's kinda the easy part… I hired him." the teen said, rubbing his neck.

 "You what?"
 Bruce gaped.